Home > Analyses > Utilities > Public Service Enterprise Group Incorporated

 Financial Performance & Fundamental Metrics

-In this section, I analyze Public Service Enterprise Group Incorporated’s income statement, key financial ratios, and dividend payout policy to assess its financial health and investment potential.
+I analyze Public Service Enterprise Group Incorporated’s income statement, key financial ratios, and dividend payout policy to reveal its core financial health and shareholder value approach.

 Income Statement

-The table below summarizes the key income statement figures for Public Service Enterprise Group Incorporated (PEG) over the last five fiscal years.
+The table below summarizes Public Service Enterprise Group Incorporated’s key income statement figures for the fiscal years 2021 through 2025.

 income statement